RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>17</sup> Then Abraham fell upon his face, and laughed, and said in his heart, Shall [a child] be born unto him that is an hundred years old? and shall Sarah, that is ninety years old, bear?
 <sup>18</sup> And Abraham said unto God, O that Ishmael might live before thee!
 <sup>19</sup> And God said, Sarah thy wife shall bear thee a son indeed; and thou shalt call his name Isaac: and I will establish my covenant with him for an everlasting covenant, [and] with his seed after him.
-<sup>20</sup> And as for Ishmael, I have heard thee: Behold, I have blessed him, and will make him fruitful, and will multiply him exceedingly ; twelve princes shall he beget, and I will make him a great nation.
+<sup>20</sup> And as for Ishmael, I have heard thee: Behold, I have blessed him, and will make him fruitful, and will multiply him exceedingly; twelve princes shall he beget, and I will make him a great nation.
 <sup>21</sup> But my covenant will I establish with Isaac, which Sarah shall bear unto thee at this set time in the next year.
 <sup>22</sup> And he left off talking with him, and God went up from Abraham.
 <sup>23</sup> And Abraham took Ishmael his son, and all that were born in his house, and all that were bought with his money, every male among the men of Abraham’s house; and circumcised the flesh of their foreskin in the selfsame day, as God had said unto him.
 <sup>24</sup> And Abraham [was] ninety years old and nine, when he was circumcised in the flesh of his foreskin.
 <sup>25</sup> And Ishmael his son [was] thirteen years old, when he was circumcised in the flesh of his foreskin.
 <sup>26</sup> In the selfsame day was Abraham circumcised, and Ishmael his son.
-<sup>27</sup> And all the men of his house, born in the house, and bought with money of the stranger , were circumcised with him.
+<sup>27</sup> And all the men of his house, born in the house, and bought with money of the stranger, were circumcised with him.
 ## Chapter 18

 <sup>1</sup> And the LORD appeared unto him in the plains of Mamre: and he sat in the tent door in the heat of the day;